 The following links provide resources for publishers of STI to assist with technical writing and completion of the submission form:

-Research Access All NASA-funded authors and co-authors (both civil servant and non-civil servant) are required to deposit copies of peer-reviewed scientific publications and associated data into NASA’s publication repository called PubSpace.
-Submission forms can be found here.
+Public Access All NASA-funded authors and co-authors (both civil servant and non-civil servant) are required to deposit copies of peer-reviewed scientific publications and associated data into NASA’s publication repository called PubSpace.

 NASA Programs and Directorates A resource list for researchers to help identify key contacts relating to specific areas of interest.